hbc/HBC_master/training/index.md

 #### HBC's monthly short workshops

-***We will not be holding this series of workshops in Summer 2019, the Fall 2019 schedule will be available in August.***

-* Hands-on workshops on bioinformatics topics & related skills
-* Once a month for 3 hours
-* First-come-first-served, no registration required
-* Free and open to everyone at Harvard University and its affiliates
+*[This series of workshops](https://hbctraining.github.io/main/#current-topics-in-bioinformatics-series) will return in Fall 2019!*

 #### Harvard Catalyst Workshops

-*Harvard Catalyst workshops for Fall 2019 will be announced in Summer 2019!*
+*[Harvard Catalyst workshops](https://catalyst.harvard.edu/services/bioinformatics-workshops/) for Fall 2019 will be announced in Summer 2019!*

 #### Other workshops on data skills and bioinformatics